-How Much Can I Borrow For A Regulated Bridging Loan?
+How Much Can I Borrow When Taking Out A Regulated Bridging Loan?

 Regulated bridging finance tends to be restricted to a maximum of 70% loan to value (LTV), although up to 100% funding is possible with additional security.